shariq1989/cookbook/content/recipe/Joojeh_Kebab.md

 #### ABOUT THE MEAL

-After eating at a Persian restaurant in San Diego for our daughter's first birthday several years ago, we have been attempting to make a joojeh kabob that does that one justice.
-We are always making adjustments to our dishes, but this one is pretty close to the one we had and so very delicious.
+After eating at a Persian restaurant for our daughter's first birthday several years ago, we have attempted to make a joojeh kebab recipe that does theirs justice.
+While we will never reach their level of expertise, this version of the popular dish is absolutely delicious.